CBS LATE MOVIE MONTH: The Trygon Factor (1966)

 EDITOR’S NOTE: The Trygon Factor was on the CBS Late Movie on January 23, 1973 and January 2, 1974.

-Das Geheimnis der weißen Nonne (Mystery of the White Nun) is called The Trygon Factor over here in the U.S. and is based on the Edgar Wallace book Kate Plus Ten.
+Das Geheimnis der weißen Nonne (Mystery of the White Nun) is known in the U.S. as The Trygon Factor and is based on Edgar Wallace’s book Kate Plus Ten.

-Inspector Cooper-Smith (Stewart Granger) is looking for whoever is stealing a variety of unconnected goods.
-That leads him to the country manor of a respectable English family, the Emberdays, and the mistress of the house, Livia (Cathleen Nesbitt).
-Could she — or Sister General (Brigitte Horney) and the nuns that live in her home — be behind the thefts to save what’s left of the family fortune?
-After all, one cop — Inspector Thompson (Allan Cuthbertson) — has already been murdered at Emberday Abbey.
-It might even be the Emberday children, Trudy (Susan Hampshire) or Luke (James Culliford).
+Inspector Cooper-Smith (Stewart Granger) is on the hunt for a group of thieves who have been stealing various unconnected goods.
+His investigation leads him to the country manor of the Emberdays, a respectable English family.
+The mistress of the house, Livia (Cathleen Nesbitt), and Sister General (Brigitte Horney) and the nuns living in her home, are all suspects.
+Could they be behind the thefts to save the family fortune?
+The plot thickens when Inspector Thompson (Allan Cuthbertson) is murdered at Emberday Abbey.
+The Emberday children, Trudy (Susan Hampshire) and Luke (James Culliford), also come under suspicion.

-The Trygon Factor finds itself more on the Eurospy side of the equation than the nascent giallo as the krimi cycle of films was beginning to slow down.
-Director Cyril Frankel also directed episodes of UFOThe Avengers and Return of the Saint and well as the Nigel Keale-written The Witches and the original School for Scoundrels.
-It was written by Derry Quinn (Young, Willing and Eager) and Stanley Munro.
+The Trygon Factor leans more towards the Eurospy genre than the nascent Giallo, a style of Italian thriller, as the Krimi cycle of films began to slow down.
+The Eurospy genre is characterized by its focus on espionage and action, which is evident in the film’s plot and action sequences.
+Director Cyril Frankel, known for his work on UFOThe Avengers and Return of the Saint, brings his expertise to the film.
+The script was written by Derry Quinn (Young, Willing and Eager) and Stanley Munro.

-This has a scene where one of the gang wears a yellow suit of armor and has a gigantic gatling gun that they use to burst through a bank wall, a scene only topped by Stewart Granger punching a nun right in the face.
+One of the most intriguing scenes in the film features a gang member in a striking yellow suit of armor, wielding a gigantic gatling gun to burst through a bank wall.
+This unique sequence is only topped by the unexpected moment when Stewart Granger’s character punches a nun right in the face.

 2 thoughts on “CBS LATE MOVIE MONTH: The Trygon Factor (1966)